mattbierner/code2020/_posts/2020-05-18-go-to-last-edit-location.md

   maxres: https://i.ytimg.com/vi/8xHlV-0uijI/maxresdefault.jpg
 ---

 Jump to the last place you made a change in one of your files.

-This is different than 'go back' which also will jump through files you viewed without editing.
+This is different than the `go back` command, which also will jump through files you viewed without editing.